 If necessary, transaction parties may ask accredited tax advisers for professional opinions concerning specific tax issues.
 Lawyers advising on a transaction do not usually provide opinions on specific tax issues.

 The accountant’s determination regarding the consolidation of an SPV and a true sale is, to some extent, based on the economic essence of the transaction reflected in the terms of the transaction agreements.
-According to the Accounting Standards for Business Enterprises No 33, published by the Ministry of Finance, the scope of consolidation for the consolidated financial statements shall be determined on the basis of control.
+According to the Accounting Standards for Business Enterprises No 33, published by the Ministry of Finance, the scope of financial statements consolidation shall be determined on the basis of control.
 When determining control, the accountant may consider three factors: power, variable returns, and the relationship between power and returns.

 For the assessment of the first factor, power, the originator’s power over the SPV as reflected in the transfer agreement and the servicing agreement is determinative.
 According to the Accounting Standards for Business Enterprises No 33, factors to be taken into consideration when determining whether the originator can de-recognise certain financial assets include whether or not the originator has transferred almost all the risks and rewards relating to the ownership of the financial assets to the transferee, including whether the originator has transferred the rights to collect the cash flow and, if not, whether it has undertaken to pass on the cash flow of the financial assets.
-For most securitisation transactions, before sending the notice of transfer of debt claim, the originator still bears the obligation to pass on the cash flow of the financial assets.
+In most securitisation transactions, before sending the notice of transfer to the debtors, the originator still bears the obligation to pass on the cash flows of the financial assets.
 Therefore, the accountant needs to conduct the "pass-through test" by examining whether the originator has complied with the "no-advance", "no-misappropriation" and "no-delay" principles, which involves an inspection of the advance payment and reimbursement by the servicer, investment of idle funds, frequency of cash flow allocation, and other transaction arrangements.

-For the purpose of de-recognising financial assets, at the request of the accountant, the legal counsel may have to modify the specific provisions of the transaction documents, subject to the agreement of the participating parties.
+For the purpose of de-recognising financial assets, at the request of the accountant, the legal counsel may have to modify some specific provisions in the transaction documents, subject to the consent of the participating parties.
 According to the Measures for Supervising and Administrating the Pilot Securitisation of Credit Assets of Financial Institutions (Order of CBRC No 3), a legal opinion from a practising lawyer is also needed for proving that the originator does not have any actual or indirect control over the credit assets that have been transferred, and that the transferred credit assets have achieved bankruptcy remoteness from the originator.

 Information disclosure regarding credit asset securitisations mainly follows the rules published by the PBOC, including the Rules for the Information Disclosure of Asset-Backed Securities (Announcement of PBOC No 14) and the Announcement of Matters Regarding Information Disclosure of Credit Asset Securitisations' Underlying Asset Pool (Announcement of PBOC No 16), and the disclosure guidelines for various kinds of underlying assets published by the National Association of Financial Market Institutional Investors (NAFMII), which include micro and small enterprise loans, retail auto loans, personal mortgage loans, redevelopment of shanty towns loans, personal consumer loans, and non-performing loans.